sstroemer/en.ergie.at/README.md

 Cloning a repository

-1. Open the repository's entry page in your browser
+1. Open the repository's entry page in your browser `https://github.com/ait-energy/en.ergie.at.git`.
+If you have access to this repository, create a branch for the change you intend to do.
+Otherwise, fork this repository.
 2. Click on "Code" → Copy the provided URL
 3. Open a new terminal in VSCode
 4. Navigate to your development folder using: `cd path/to/dev_folder`